phillipmdicullar/readme/README.md

 - 🛒 **Add to Cart**: Browse products and add them to your cart.
 - 🛠️ **Dynamic Categories**: Filter products by category to find exactly what you're looking for.
 - 📦 **Checkout**: Seamlessly proceed to checkout and place your orders.
-## 🖌️ Styling The project is styled with **CSS** to ensure a responsive and user-friendly interface.
+## 🖌️ Styling The project is styled with **Tailwind** and **CSS** to ensure a responsive and user-friendly interface.
 We aim to deliver a delightful user experience with a focus on simplicity and elegance.
 ## 🎨 Preview ![Safari Vendors Preview](https://your-image-link)
 ## 🚧 Future Enhancements
 - **User Authentication**: Implement user login and signup features.